 |General Anesthesia||If you undergo an extensive procedure, such as facial trauma surgery or jaw reconstruction, you may need to undergo general anesthesia.
 If this is the case, Dr. Green’s certified anesthesiologist will be scheduled in the office to administer the sedative, eliminating fees and time that would have been spent visiting an outpatient hospital for the procedure.|

-Are oral surgeons qualified to administer anesthesia?
+Is oral surgeon qualified to administer anesthesia?

 Yes!
-All oral surgeons must undergo extensive training and gain valuable experience in the medical field performing anesthesia before they go into oral surgery practice.
+Our oral surgeon must undergo extensive training and gain valuable experience in the medical field performing anesthesia before they go into oral surgery practice.
 This training and hands-on experience include the administration of operating room anesthesia in hospitals, as well as in-office anesthesia in specialty facilities.
 They have received the highest level of licensure for dental practitioners to perform anesthesia, which allows them to safely perform a broader spectrum of anesthetic options, unlike the majority of general dentists.